anroots/inspire/README.md

 * Clean and simple design and GUI
 * Generate random words with the press of a button
 * I18n support
+* RESTful API
-* Several categories
+* Unlimited word/lang categories
 * Default word database contains words suitable for improvisation
+* Visitors can submit their own words

 Installation
 =============

 Change settings in _application/bootstrap.php_ and files in the _application/config_ to your needs.
+Default user account for the admin panel must be created manually in PMA.
+Generate the password (after setting your auth key) by calling echo Auth::instance()->hash('MYPASS'); in one of the controllers.

 Dependencies
 -------------